apereo/apereo.github.io/_posts/blog/2017-01-20-theart-of-mechanics.md

 - OK.
 What symptoms does it show?
 - I guess it just makes this weird noise when I honk the horn.
 - When was the last time you took it to the shop?
 Any previous diagnostics, issues, history of failures?
 - It was a while ago.
 My son asked me to get it checked out years ago.
-I suppose He worries too much.
+I suppose he worries too much.
 Do you think his worrying might have anything to do with the car sluggish performance?
 - No.
 - OK.
 Well, I really appreciate any suggestions you might have.
 What are your thoughts?
 - My thoughts?